 If the kids say "are we nearly there yet?" your answer will be "yep".
 A Wairarapa escape is quick to get to and jam-packed with fun.
 Just over an hour from Wellington and the Manawatu it's an easy choice.
 Come and play, get outdoors and make some cool new memories together here.
-Here's what a family escape to the Wairarapa could look like:

 Some top outdoor activities to do with kids

 - First up explore Pūkaha National Wildlife Centre on a family tour and wander through the bush to meet eels, kaka, tuatara, takahē and the giant weta sculpture.

 - Next stop is Queen Elizabeth Park, an awesome spot for kids in Masterton with a huge playground, flying fox and pedal boats, mini-golf, and BMX and skate park.

 - Get out on the water at Queen Elizabeth Park in a pedal boat, visit the deer park, or have a round of mini golf.

 - Take a walk and check out all Queen Elizabeth Park's beautiful trees - some were planted more than 140 years ago!

 - Pop over the road to The Wool Shed, a great place to learn about the shearing industry.

 - Just along the road is Trust House Recreation Centre, full of indoor pools, a hydro-slide, river ride for lots of fun in the (warm) water!

 - Head to Cobblestones Museum in Greytown and peek into the past at the historic village complete with schoolhouse, fire station, church, hospital, family home, interactive displays and much more.